 - The American School Counseling Association’s (ACSA) National Model for School Counseling

-- The National Transitioning School Counseling Initiative (The Education Trust, Inc.)
+- The National Transforming School Counseling Initiative (The Education Trust, Inc.)

 The objectives of the Master’s Degree Program in School Counseling are intended to prepare students that will: